IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 the ONE Record server MUST return the latest version of the requested Logistics Object.

-Because of Linked Data as a core concept of ONE Record, it could be possible that the requested Logistics Object contains links to other Logistics Object (see Shipment in [Example 3](#example-3)), If the User of the Logistics Object is interested in this linked data objects (which not necessary have to be on the same ONE Record server) and has the necessary access permissions, the User of the Logistics Object CAN request those Logistics Objects via their linked Logistics Object URIs.
+Because of Linked Data as a core concept of ONE Record, it could be possible that the requested Logistics Object contains links to other Logistics Object (see Shipment in [Example 3](#example-3)), If the User of the Logistics Object is interested in this linked data objects (which not necessary have to be on the same ONE Record server) and has the necessary access permissions, the User of the Logistics Object can request those Logistics Objects via their linked Logistics Object URIs.

-Although linking logistics objects instead of embedding logistics objects is the preferred and RECOMMENDED approach, to reduce the number of GET requests, it CAN be helpful to request an embedded version of a Logistics Object by setting the optional query parameter `embedded=true`.
+Although linking logistics objects instead of embedding logistics objects is the preferred and RECOMMENDED approach, to reduce the number of GET requests, it can be helpful to request an embedded version of a Logistics Object by setting the optional query parameter `embedded=true`.
 The ONE Record server SHOULD then replace the linked Logistics Objects with the actual Logistics Objects by resolving the Logistics Object URIs (see [Example 6](#example-6)).

-> **Note:** The ONE Record server CAN only resolve and replace linked Logistics Objects that are published  on the same ONE Record server.
+> **Note:** The ONE Record server MAY only resolve and replace linked Logistics Objects that are published on the same ONE Record server.

 ## Request